mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ### 5. Tracing

-Once we have identified that a bottleneck resides in certain userland process or kernel thread, what happens next?
+Once we have identified that a bottleneck resides in certain userland or kernel thread, what happens next?
 Understanding what that task is doing is a fair next step which will reveal which part of the code is generating the noise.

 For that more tools come handy: **perf** is probably one I used the most in this cases.
 Also facilities like dynamic kernel tracing or **ftrace**, either through scripting directly or through **trace-cmd** command line tool.

+Lets say we see **ksoftirqd/X** kernel thread consuming 100% while the issue is reproducing and I want to find out what is happening within that thread.
+Note that we will need the kernel-debuginfo package in order for perf to display useful information, otherwise the hex addresses are not translated to function names.
+Also note that we usually have to enable the channel that contains the debug packages for that (i.e. for RHEL7 is **rhel-7-server-debug-rpms**)

+{% highlight shell %}
+# yum install -y perf kernel-debuginfo kernel-debuginfo-common
+# perf record --call-graph dwarf -p <PID> sleep 1
+{% endhighlight %}

+The previous command will create a perf.data file in the working directory.
+This file can be analyzed as follows.
+{% highlight shell %}
+# perf report -i perf.data
+{% endhighlight %}

+The perf report can be navigated in the command line, and it basically shows how much CPU is being consumed in each function in a break-down tree.
+{% highlight shell %}
+-   96.77%     0.00%  ovs-vswitchd    [kernel.kallsyms]   [k] system_call_fastpath
+   - system_call_fastpath
+      - 96.49% sys_sendmsg
+           __sys_sendmsg
+           ___sys_sendmsg
+           sock_sendmsg
+         - netlink_sendmsg
+            - 95.02% security_netlink_send
+                 selinux_netlink_send
+                 printk
+                 vprintk_default
+               + vprintk_emit
+            + 1.42% netlink_unicast
+...
+{% endhighlight %}

+So in the previous example it can be observed that the process being checked is **ovs-vswitchd** and the funciton **security_netlink_send()** is consuming 95% of the CPU that the process is using.
+In this case it turned out to be a bug in openvswitch miscalculating the size of a netlink message.

+Another versatile tool to trace packets being dropped is **dropwatch**.
+This tool will basically report every time the **skb_free()** function is called and from which function.
+An SKB is the representation of a packet in the kernel space, buffer which needs to be released after it is no longer useful (like when is dropped).

+{% highlight shell %}
+# yum install -y dropwatch dropwatch-debuginfo
+# dropwatch -l kas
+Initalizing kallsyms db

+dropwatch> start
+Enabling monitoring...
+Kernel monitoring activated.
+Issue Ctrl-C to stop monitoring
+1 drops at skb_queue_purge+18 (0xffffffffadc3c808)
+21 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+1 drops at __sme_end+11505a88 (0xffffffffc0705a88)
+7 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+21 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+8 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+1 drops at __sme_end+11505a88 (0xffffffffc0705a88)
+21 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+8 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+21 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+1 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+7 drops at nf_hook_slow+f3 (0xffffffffadc93e33)
+1 drops at __sme_end+11505a88 (0xffffffffc0705a88)
+...
+{% endhighlight %}

+There is nothing fancy going on in the output above though.

 Lastly, I must mention **eBPF** (extended Barkley Packet Filter, originially named after BSD's BPF, however radically different) which is remarkably valuable and versatile kernel facility that was created for tracing purposes, but quickly became a swiss-army knife within the kernel that allows the user to create his own code and run it in a JIT compiler in kernel land.
 Scary?
 Of course.

 ## OpenStack Network Architecture